Start9Labs/documentation/site/source/user-manual/updating.rst

 #.
 Read the release notes and click "Begin Update".
 #.
 While the new version of embassyOS is downloading, you may continue to use your device as usual.
 #.
 Once the download is complete, you will be prompted to restart Embassy.
 #.
-After restart, but before the web interface becomes available again, there may be a brief upgrade period of up to thirty minutes where data is transitioned.
+After restart, but before the web interface becomes available again, there may be an upgrade period of up to thirty minutes while data is transitioned.
   **Do not unplug or otherwise power off the embassy during this period.**
 Next, you may be prompted to refresh the browser window.